-“In his wisdom, the king knew that the way his sons would spend their money would certainly show him who was the most worthy of becoming the next king.
-The months went by and the king waited anxiously an entire year to know what happened to his three sons.
-Finally, the three sons came back to the castle, each one with their own story to tell to their father who, in the meantime, had become more tired and older.”
+“In his wisdom, the king knew that how his sons would spend their money would certainly show him who was the most worthy of becoming the next king.
+The months went by, and the king waited anxiously for an entire year to know what had happened to his three sons.
+Finally, the three sons returned to the castle, each with their own story to tell to their father, who, in the meantime, had become more tired and older.”

 “The first brother to speak was Titus.
-He told his father that he had traveled to many far countries, visited many beautiful castles, and went to many court dances and banquets.
-Then he placed, at the feet of his father, all the precious gifts he had received from the kings and emperors whose kingdoms he had visited.”
+He told his father that he had traveled to many far countries, visited many beautiful castles, and attended many court dances and banquets.
+Then he placed, at his father's feet, all the precious gifts he had received from the kings and emperors whose kingdoms he had visited.”

 “John, the third brother, told his father that he had spent the entire year traveling within the kingdom up to the borders of the forgotten lands.
-He met a lot of people, listening to their needs and their problems.
+He met many people, listening to their needs and problems.
 He gave all his money to the poor and needy he met along the way.
-Spending all his time with the less fortunate, he developed lots of ideas about how to help them.
-Having spent all his money helping others, he came back to the castle without a penny in his pocket, as poor as a church mouse.”
+Spending all his time with the less fortunate, he developed many ideas about how to help them.
+Having spent all his money helping others, he returned to the castle without a penny in his pocket, as poor as a church mouse.”

 “The king listened with great attention to his sons’ stories.
 And then, he made a decision.
-It would be John, the one entitled to be the next king, for the compassion and kindness he had shown towards others.
+It would be John, the one entitled to be the next king, for his compassion and kindness towards others.
 The king felt relieved and happy because he knew that John was the best choice he could make for his people.
 He could finally retire.
 The time had finally come to wear comfortable slippers all the time, to have warm broths and lettuce salads, and to enjoy his passion, growing orchids.
 So John became king.
 He changed the kingdom for the better.
-He proved to be a compassionate and enlightened king who always put his peoples’ needs first.
-As a result, everyone lived in harmony, hunger and poverty did not exist, and everyone respected and loved the new king.
+He proved to be a compassionate and enlightened king who always put his people’s needs first.
+As a result, everyone lived in harmony, hunger, and poverty did not exist, and everyone respected and loved the new king.
 It was the happiest kingdom that had ever existed!”

 The moral of this story

-The greatest wealth in the world is not gold, it is not diamonds.
+The greatest wealth in the world is not gold; it is not diamonds.
 The greatest wealth is love.
-When you grow up this world will lead you to believe that it is important to be rich, to have expensive and elegant clothes, to have powerful cars or the latest cell phone model.
-Remember that if you pursue wealth, your heart will become hard and cold.
+When you grow up, this world will lead you to believe that it is important to be rich, to have expensive and elegant clothes, to have powerful cars or the latest cell phone model.
+Remember that pursuing wealth will make your heart hard and cold.
 You will be miserable, and you will make others miserable too.
-If instead, you live with love and compassion, with a pure and sincere heart, you will be happy, and you will make the people around you happy as King John did in the story.
+If, instead, you live with love and compassion, with a pure and sincere heart, you will be happy, and you will make the people around you happy as King John did in the story.

 THIS STORY IS AN EXCERPT TAKEN FROM OUR BOOK "EMILY AND SERAPHIEL"